GeoChatter/GeoChatter-Twitch-Extension/README.md

 - ***./dist*** folder and **dist.zip** archive contains the final output extension contents
   + MapBox access keys needs to be modified for local development

+- To switch between development and production hubs, use *localStorage* to set *debugEnabled* to a valid boolean valued string for development hub.